cbshields/CarolineShields-js-app/notes.md

     -Fields: Name, player_id, sport_id

     ========================================================
-    -Field_with_errors (_form) : is that what they want
+    -Field_with_errors (_form) : is that what they want - YES
-    -player\_form: should I even have sport and position as nested forms, or only have sport?
-    -player\_form: edit link/delete button?
+    -player\_form: should I even have sport and position as nested forms, or only have sport? - have both -player\_form: edit link/delete button?
-    -player\show:  how to have the sport and position listed -can’t search github to save my life/what is the best way to search for code
+    -player\show:  how to have the sport and position listed